Lady (Devil May Cry): Reception

 Critical response to Lady has been positive.
 GamesRadar praised her role in Devil May Cry 3, highlighting how she stood out from the rest of the cast, and how she clashes with both Dante and Vergil.
 Similarly, Engadget commended the execution and handling of her plot on Devil May Cry 3, and how Dante ends up helping Lady to get revenge on her father.
 GameSpy shared similar feelings, stating that Lady and the rest of the cast were better written than the characters from the first two Devil May Cry games.
 Complex additionally found her a more likable sidekick to Dante than Trish based on her backstory and fighting style.
-In 2009, IGN listed her as the seventh best gaming heroine due to her characterization and the impact her actions have had on the overall franchise.
+Rappler said that Lady surprisingly stands out in Devil May Cry 3 as the protagonist Dante is quite an entertaining protagonist and especially because Lady does not share demon genes that give her the power to be as powerful as other characters.
+Her revenge driven story and relationship with Dante was also praised by the writer from the website.IGN listed her as the seventh best gaming heroine due to her characterization and the impact her actions have had on the overall franchise.
 GamesRadar also noted the impact Lady made to Devil May Cry series, by coming up with the franchise's title during her first appearance.
 The same site also described 'Lady' as being one of the worst character names in gaming.
 PortalPlay Game listed her as the third most sexually appealing character in gaming.
 Before the release of Marvel vs. Capcom 3: Fate of Two Worlds, Play listed Lady as a character they wanted to see in the cast, believing Capcom "underused" her.

 Despite enjoying Lady's redesign in Devil May Cry 4, GamesTM was disappointed by the brevity of her appearance in the game.
 In their review of Special Edition, Hobby Consolas praised Lady's fighting style, although they noted it was the most difficult to master of any character in the game.
 Destructoid said she was a unique character in the game, because she is human who does not possess any demonic powers like the rest of the cast, which made mastering her fighting style entertaining.
 PC Magazine expressed a similar sentiment, based on how her skills contrast to those of the rest of the playable characters.
 While also finding her enjoyable to play, IGN believed that Vergil's mechanics made him more appealing and overshadowed both Trish and Lady.
 Game Informer was afraid Lady would "feel too gimmicky", but ended up liking her dynamic style.